 Krakow, 27th January, 2015 – As the official commemoration events marking the 70th anniversary of the liberation of Auschwitz came to a close on Tuesday evening, the European Coalition for Israel, together with the Jewish Community of Krakow, hosted a unique concert of commemoration in the Tempel Synagogue of Krakow, only an hour from Auschwitz.

 EUROPEAN PARLIAMENT CEREMONY

 Ceremony 2013 – European Parliament

 SHADOWS OF SHOAH

 Shadows of Shoah

-For the last nine years ECI has called upon churches and faith communities in Europe and beyond to honor the victims of the Holocaust in their Sunday service nearest to the 27th.
-Next year Holocaust Remembrance Sunday falls on 24th January 2016.
+For many years ECI has called upon churches and faith communities in Europe and beyond to honour the victims of the Holocaust in their Sunday service nearest to the 27th January.

 Shadows of Shoah is the work of New Zealand photographer and composer Perry Trotter.
 Using black and white imagery and original music, survivors’ experiences are presented in a brief, compelling format.
 The work seeks to present powerful and evocative art while carefully maintaining historical accuracy.
 The Shadows of Shoah Exhibition was officially launched by the Prime Minister of New Zealand, Rt Hon John Key, at an International Holocaust Remembrance Day event January 2013.